NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 ## 7. Go live

-On your go live date, you can start making requests via API or MESH to send messages with NHS Notify.
+On your go live date, you can start making requests via [NHS Notify API](https://digital.nhs.uk/developer/api-catalogue/nhs-notify) or [NHS Notify MESH](https://digital.nhs.uk/developer/api-catalogue/nhs-notify-mesh) to send messages with NHS Notify.

 ### After you go live

-NHS Notify will setup a series of early service support calls with you to check your integration is performing as expected.
+NHS Notify will set up a series of early service support calls with you to check your integration is performing as expected.

 If you need help after these calls, contact [support]({% link pages/support/support.md %}).